NonstickAtom972/Grammer2/docs/readme.md

 | Return       | This returns a pointer to the next line of code.
 | Goto         | This is unlike the BASIC `Goto` command.
 This jumps to a pointer as opposed to a label.
 | Lbl          | This returns the pointer of a label.
 The argument is a pointer to the label name.
 For example, `Lbl "HI` will search for `.HI` in the program code.
 Also, you can specify which variable the label is in.
 For example, if you wanted to jump to a label in another program, you can add a second argument as the name of the var.
 For example, to find the label `HI` in prgmBYE: `Lbl "HI","BYE`
-| Pause        | This will pause for approximately x/100 seconds.
+| Pause xx     | This will pause for approximately xx/100 seconds.
 So `Pause 66` will pause for about .66 seconds.
+| Pause        | This will wait for [Enter] to be pressed and released.
 | prgm         | This is used to execute a sub routine.
 | Func         | The arguments are `FuncPointer[,Counter`.
 This will automatically execute the subroutine pointed to by <<pointer>> based on Counter.
 Counter is based on an internal counter, not based on actual timings like seconds or milliseconds.
 The default is 128.
 See the [examples](#control-examples) below.
 | Asm(         | This can be used to run an assembly program.
-| AsmPrgm      | This allows you to input asm code in hex.
+| AsmPrgm      | This allows you to input an asm code in hex.
 (C9 is needed)
 | ln(          | This will let you jump forward or backward a given number of lines.
 | <sub>L</sub> | The list <sub>L</sub>.
 Arguments are <sub>`L`</sub>`line#,[start,[size,[EOL` This let's you execute a specific line number.
 By default, it starts the line count within the main program, but you can pass an optional start value, an optional size value (default is 32768 bytes long), and an optional End-Of-Line argument (default is 63, the newline token).